mike-lischke/jree/readme.md

 ## Development and Contribution

 The development process used in this repo is pretty simple.
 There are a number NPM scripts for building, linting and testing the classes.
-Run `npm run build` to have typescript create the `output` folder as it is used in the node module.
+Run `npm run build` to have typescript create the `lib` folder as it is used in the node module.
 Execute `npm run test-coverage` to run all unit tests and print some coverage info.
-Coverage is currently pretty low, so this is in area where some work needs to go into.

 Adding new classes to this repository is described in more detail in [How To Add](doc/how-to-add.md).